 Development activities involve a plan or design for the production of new or substantially improved products and processes.
 Development expenditure is capitalized only if development costs can be measured reliably, the product or process is technically and commercially feasible, future economic benefits are probable, and the Group has the intention and sufficient resources to complete development and to use or sell the asset.
-The expenditure capitalized in respect of development activities includes the cost of materials, direct labor and overhead costs that are directly attributable to preparing the asset for its intended use, and capitalized borrowing costs.
+The expenditure capitalized in respect of development activities includes the cost of direct labor costs that are directly attributable to preparing the asset for its intended use.
 Other development expenditure is recognized in profit or loss as incurred.